Naaafis/Senior_Design/Software/README.md

 ### /src/screens/styles.js
 The chat screen allows users to message their friends.
 It utilizes Scaledrone to store these messages and display them nicely to each user.
 Scaledrone stores the message as well as the user's name and id.
 This is how the UI is able to retrieve new messages from Scaledrone and understand which user sent these messages.
 The messages are displayed using the FlatList in Messages.js and the Input is retrieved from the textbox in the Input.js file.

+### node/server/index.js SQL functions are as follows:
+/api -- Checks if we may successfully connect to the node server on EC2 via a get request /receive_classification -- Selects username and prediction from data collected table, searched by an input username via a post request
+/ins_pred -- Inserts a prediction into the data collected table based on an input username via a post request /rec_user -- Inserts a recommended user given an input username into the data collected table via a post request /rec_rec -- Inserts a recommendation of hostile/friendly into the data collected table based on an input username and the associated recommended user via a post request
+/get_recs -- Selects all recommended users and their associated recommendations from the data collected table based on an input username and if the recommendation is deemed friendly via a post request
+/check_match -- Inserts a new row into the friends table and updates the friends list column if two users are mutually pending as friends via a get request
+/friends -- Inserts a new row into the friends table given an input username and a new pending friend request made by the user via a post request
+/get_friends -- Returns the friends list given an input username where the friends list must not be empty in the friends table via a post request
+/delete_pending -- Deletes any users which were mutually pending as friends from the friends table, this function is called after get_friends such that the table is not clogged with friends that are mutually pending via a get request because mutually pending friends are added to each other’s friends lists
+/get_profile -- Returns every field associated with an input username’s profile to print the whole profile on the profile screen of the front end via a post request
+/classification -- Inserts every available input field into the data collected table via a post request /check_if_user_exists -- Returns true if the user exists in the users table given an input username via a post request /update_gps -- Updates the GPS column’s coordinates for every instance of an input username to the data collected table via a post request
+/get_gps -- Returns the GPS to be sent to the front end of the application given an input username, splits the single column by “,” into longitude and latitude via a post request
+/profile -- Inserts every available input field into the users table via a post request

+The backend scalendrone.js is necessary to run in order to send GPS coordinates between the sensor on the hardware to the back end, to Scalendrone for the chat rooms, and finally to the front end.
+Scalendrone.js authenticates to Scalendrone for sending to the chat rooms, and queries the database to match all friends, making them eligible to join the same chat rooms.

 ## Flow Chart

 ![Woof_2nd_Prototype_User_Interface_Flow_3](https://user-images.githubusercontent.com/50089669/166080639-f22f19b1-e007-4d22-be75-336cd1a34724.PNG)